Nolij/ZSON/README.md

 # ZSON

-a tiny JSON parsing library for Java 8.
-Supports comments and trailing commas.
+a tiny JSON5 parsing library for Java 8, with a focus on simplicity and minimizing size.